How To Stop Smoking – Don’t Do It Alone!

 Here are some tips to help you:

 Talk to friends who might be feeling the same way you do.
-There may be more that wish they could stop than you realise!
+They may want to quit too.

 If you feel you can, talking to your parents could be helpful as they may be able to help and point you in the direction of support services.

 Giving up smoking has really big benefits straight away.
-Cigarettes are expensive, so you will be saving money by stopping.
-You will also start to feel healthier very quickly after your last cigarette.
+Nicotine products and cigarettes are expensive, so you will be saving money by stopping.
+You will also start to feel healthier very quickly.

 The benefits of quitting start almost immediately.